-Visiting Extremadura is a journey into the heart of old Spain, from the country’s finest Roman ruins to beautiful medieval cities and villages.
-Mérida, Cáceres and Trujillo rank among the country's best-preserved historical settlements, while extremeño hamlets have a timeless charm, from the remote hills of the north to beguiling Zafra on the cusp of Andalucía in the south.
+Exploring Extremadura is a journey into the heart of old Spain, from the country’s finest Roman ruins to mysterious medieval cities and time-worn villages.
+Mérida, Cáceres and Trujillo rank among Spain's most beautifully preserved historical settlements.
+Extremeño hamlets have a timeless charm, from the remote northern hills to sacred eastern Guadalupe and seductive Zafra on the cusp of Andalucía in the south.

-Relatively few foreign travellers make it this far.
-Spaniards, however, know it as a place to sample some of inland Spain's finest food, especially roasted meats, the pungent and creamy Torta del Casar cheese and the finest jamón from Monesterio.
-If food is your thing, you'll love it here.
+Few foreign travellers make it this far.
+Spaniards, however, know Extremadura as a place to sample some of inland Spain's best food: roasted meats, the pungent, creamy Torta del Casar cheese and the finest Monesterio jamón (ham).

-And this is a region of big skies and vast swathes of sparsely populated land with isolated farmhouses.
-Wooded sierras rise along the region's northern, eastern and southern fringes, while the raptor-rich Parque Nacional de Monfragüe is arguably Extremadura's most dramatic corner.
+This is a region of broad blue skies and vast swathes of sparsely populated land with isolated farmhouses and crumbling hilltop castles.
+Wooded sierras rise along the northern, eastern and southern fringes, while the raptor-rich Parque Nacional de Monfragüe is Extremadura's most dramatic corner.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Extremadura.